Shne/Thesis/README.md

 # Thesis
-My Thesis on Wavelet Tree Construction Time in practice
+Our Thesis on Wavelet Tree Construction Time in practice